 The second aim of this study was to investigate the extent to which pupils attending Mainstream and Steiner schools had ideas for their drawings from real-world referents, imagination or expressive motivations.
 Content analysis indicated that there was no difference in the frequency that Mainstream and Steiner pupils had ideas for their drawings from real-world referents and imagination, however, Steiner pupils did have a greater number of expressive ideas than their Mainstream School counterparts.
 It is not surprising that the pupils from the two school types had a similar number of real-world referents ideas as most drawings with imaginative and expressive ideas also contained ideas based on real-world content.
 It is surprising that no significant difference was found between the numbers of ideas involving imagination as this tends to be emphasized throughout the Steiner curriculum (Carlgren, 2008).
 To some extent this reflects an issue of statistical power, as the sample size of 57 in the current study was only sufficient to detect an effect size greater than medium.
 Nonetheless, it does seem that the extent to which Mainstream and Steiner talk about using imaginative ideas in their drawings does not differ as much as might be expected.
 A potential explanation is that although there is often less emphasis on imagination in Mainstream compared to Steiner schools overall, when it comes to art the emphasis might be similar, with both school types emphasizing imagination equally.

-Steiner pupils were more likely to report having an idea based on expressive intentions compared to their Mainstream school counterparts’.
+Steiner pupils were more likely to report having an idea based on expressive intentions compared to their Mainstream school counterparts.
 This may be a reflection of the suggested emphasis on expression throughout their curriculum (Jünnmann & Weitmann, 1977; Nobel, 1997).
 Furthermore, their ability to talk about the expressiveness of their own drawings may be facilitated by the teacher facilitated discussion of drawings to encourage pupils to develop a deeper understanding of art and particularly color (Hallam, Egan, & Kirkham, 2016).
 For example, Hallam et al. report that Steiner teachers encourage pupils to look at their own drawings and those of their peers and consider questions such as “where’s the blue looking a bit shy?” and “Where’s the blue stronger?” (p141).
 This repeated use of probing “where” questions, is suggested by Hallam et al. to encourage the pupils to consider both the formal and the expressive qualities of color.
 This type of experience may have resulted in more Steiner pupils talking about expressive ideas within their drawings.

 In addition to considering school-based differences and similarities that may influence children’s narrative about their drawings, wider influences must also be considered.
 This is particularly relevant due to the exploratory nature of this research.
 Participating children may have different experiences outside their education which may account for the extent to which they indicated their intention to depict content from real-world referents compared to ideas from their imagination or a desire to express themselves.
 In particular, children who attend Steiner schools may also have parents who value expression, and may even themselves be more expressive, compared to parents who send their pupils to Mainstream schools.
 Consequently, it may be differences in their wider environment, not just school, that contribute to any differences in the sources of their ideas when drawing.